-How to remove a file (git undo add) from staging ready for the next commit?
+How to remove a file (git undo add) from staging that is ready for the next commit?

-Upon completion of a feature as a part of bigger software development, the next step is to commit the changes done.
+Upon completing a feature as a part of bigger software development, the next step is committing the changes and push to the remote repository.
 The changes may include modified as well as new files.
-To list all types you can use the git status command.
+To list all changed files, you can use the git status command.

 all option with the command.
 Now time to use the commit command to commit all changes in the local repository copy.

 Just before using the commit command, a developer may notice that one or more files are unnecessarily added to the staging area.
 These may require additional code changes or be accidentally added.
 There could be a variety of reasons for this, but he should unstage or undo the undesirable files from the staging area before committing the next change.